No expiration date

 • Christ Church

-Christ Church was built as a place of worship by the Dutch in 1753, about a century after they took over Malacca from the Portuguese.
+Next to Dutch Square is the famous Christ Church, built as a place of worship by the Dutch in 1753, about a century after they took over Malacca from the Portuguese.
 When the British occupied Malacca, it was turned into an Anglican church with a weathercock and bell added to show the direction of the wind.

 • Queen Victoria's Fountain